daeks-archive/Codiad-AutoUpdate/README.md

 - Download the zip file and extract it to your plugins folder
 - Enable this plugin in the plugins manager in Codiad

+# Change Update URL

+- Define UPDATEURL in your config.php
+- UPDATEURL needs syntax like https://api.github.com/repos/Codiad/Codiad/tags
+- Update Channel is only available if update.codiad.com is used

 # WARNING

-This plugin is still in development and at a first alpha level.
 It is tested on Ubuntu 12.04 with Apache 2 but may mess up your system.
 All files during the upgrade are stored at /backup if there is some failure.